New Graduate Nurse Programs | Duke Health

 Prior to graduation, RN students are offered the opportunity to grow their skills and experiences by participating in our paid 10-week Professional Nursing Assistant Program.
 This program brings together students and preceptors in a unique, one-on-one clinical partnership where mentor relationships strengthen the students’ awareness of nursing scope of practice and critical thinking skills.
 Students in this program receive a mix of on-unit and off-unit learning to develop their communication and interpersonal skills and assist with procedures and treatments.

 Generally, the program is offered once per year.
-The 2025 cohort begins May 27 and ends August 3.
+The 2025 cohort begins May 19 and ends July 27.

 Program Requirements: